 Validity of Random Assignment

 Quality of Measures.
 For each subject, student academic outcomes were measured using two variables: the student’s score on the school-administered mid-fall semester exam and self-reported confidence level, measured on a four-point Likert scale to report their perception of the subject (0 = very difficult, 4 = not difficult at all).
-Both were standardized to have a mean of zero and standard deviation (SD) of one within each school.
+Both scores were standardized to have a mean of zero and standard deviation (SD) of one within each school.
 Teacher background and demographic information were collected from the teacher survey.
 Control variables were included at the student, teacher, and school level.

 Identification Strategy.
 To account for the possibility of student sorting (e.g., students sorting to same gender teachers and motivated students sorting to more effective teachers), we leveraged the random teacher-student assignment that was not only enforced by the national regulation and reported by the surveyed schools, but also confirmed in the data.
 Specifically, following the procedure implemented by Xu and Li (2018) and Garrett and Steinberg (2015), we conducted a series of covariates balance checks by regressing two predictor variables (teacher gender and teacher-student gender match) against all student-level covariates from baseline data while controlling for school fixed-effects and clustering standard error at the school level.

 The balance check returned different results for the two predictor variables.
 For teacher gender, all of the coefficients on the baseline covariates were small in magnitude, and only 3 of 72 of these tests were significant at conventional levels (likely due to sample idiosyncrasy).
 Importantly, none of the four baseline scores appear significantly correlated with teacher gender.
-We conclude that the random assignment assumption required by our identification strategy was met.
+We thus conclude that the random assignment assumption required by our identification strategy was met.
 Provided random assignment, the variation in teacher gender was independent from any observed and unobserved factors that also impact student outcomes; therefore, the estimated change in student outcomes can be unbiasedly attributed to the treatment – being taught a year by a female teacher (compared to a male teacher).

 However, this was not the case for the other predictor variable, teacher-student gender match.
 Rather than selection bias, this bias was generated from both baseline difference and disproportion of female teachers in the workforce in certain subject areas.
 Thus, gender match can be considered an endogenous and unbiased estimate.